Academic Integrity Policy

 Students applying for a dual master's degree or a second master's degree from Ashland University may have the second application fee waived.

 Students may pursue a second master's degree following completion of a master's degree providing that they meet the requirements for admission to the second master's degree.
 No more than 12 semester hours from the first master's program may be counted in the second masters program.
 The student must have earned a B or better in the courses.
-The transfer of these hours must be approved by the advisor in the second program and recorded in the Registrar's Office.
+The transfer of these hours must be approved by the advisor in the second program and recorded in the Office of Records and Registration.

-Students changing from one master's degree program to another must record that change and notify both program directors.
+Students changing from one master's degree program to another must record that change with the Office of Records and Registration and notify both program directors.
 They must meet the entrance requirements for admission to the new graduate program.
-The acceptance of course work from the original masters program must be approved by the advisor in the new program.
+The acceptance of course work from the original master's program must be approved by the advisor in the new program.

 Grade Point System